leancloud/docs-en/views/push-guide.md

 ---|---|---
-data| |Push content (a JSON object). invalidTokens|iOS|The number of returned [INVALID TOKEN](https://developer.apple.com/library/mac/technotes/tn2265/_index.html#//apple_ref/doc/uid/DTS40010376-CH1-TNTAG32) from the APNs for this push. **If this number is very large, please check if the certificate is valid.** prod|iOS|The certificate of environment to use. **dev** represents a development certificate, **prod** represents a production certificate. status| |Push status.
+data| |Push content (a JSON object). invalidTokens|iOS|The number of returned [INVALID TOKEN](https://developer.apple.com/library/mac/technotes/tn2265/_index.html#//apple_ref/doc/uid/DTS40010376-CH1-TNTAG32) from the APNs for this push. **If this number is very large, please check if the certificate is valid.** prod|iOS|The certificate of the environment to use. **dev** represents a development certificate, **prod** represents a production certificate. status| |Push status.
 Its value may be one of **in-queue** (still in the queue), **done** (pushed) or **scheduled** (scheduled notification to be pushed). devices| |The number of targets.
 This number is not the number of devices successfully pushed, but the number of devices valid for the query of installations. **Valid** means the `valid` attribute of the installation is true and its `updatedAt` attribute is within three months.
 This number may include a lot of inactive users (for example, users who have already uninstalled the application), and these users may not be able to receive notifications. successes | |The number of successfully pushed devices.
 "Successfully pushed" refers to the device successfully received the notification or the notification has been delivered to the upstream push service such as Apple's APNS or Android's FCM. where| |Query conditions of installations for this push.
-Devices matching the specfied conditions will receive the notification. errors| |Error message.
+Devices matching the specified conditions will receive the notification. errors| |Error message.

 The essence of "push" is querying for all the devices matching some specific conditions, then pushing a message to these devices.
-As an installation is a fully customizable object, you can easily implemnt pushes with various complex conditions, such as pushing to users subscribed to certain channels, users located in certain places, etc.
+As installation is a fully customizable object, you can easily implement pushes with various complex conditions, such as pushing to users subscribed to certain channels, users located in certain places, etc.

-When `devices` has a value of 0, there is no devices matching the query conditions specfied.
+When `devices` has a value of 0, there are no devices matching the query conditions specified.
 Thus you need to examine the query conditions.
-When `devices` has a value larger than 0, it only means there are devices matching the query conditions exist.
+When `devices` has a value larger than 0, it only means devices matching the query conditions exist.
 It is not guaranteed these devices will all receive the notifications pushed, thus it is reasonable to have **devices** larger than **successes**.
 And their difference may be large when there are enormous inactive devices.

-Changing the attribute `valid` of an installation to `false` will disable push notificatino for that device.
+Changing the attribute `valid` of installation to `false` will disable push notification for that device.

 Note that LeanCloud only retains the push history for one week and the expired push history will get cleared.
 There is no relation between the expiration of the notification and the expiration of the push history.
 The targeted devices will still receive the notification pushed to them nonetheless the push history has been cleared.
-Refer to the [notification expiration](#notification-expiration) section for more information on the expiration of notication itself.
+Refer to the [notification expiration](#notification-expiration) section for more information on the expiration of notification itself.

 {# TODO